 Rose and Tulsi basil tea

 This is music to my heart!
 I've long felt that eating an abundance of fresh local and organic produce, with some preserved / from farther away, is ideal, and that vegetables and fruit play an important role in hydration!
+(In chapter 2 they write of recent research on the connection between seasonal eating, gut health, and our microbiome!)

 I loved seeing the sidebar about roses (141-42), and how the high pectin content in the petals contracts many dehydration symptoms, including headaches, dizziness and cognitive fog!
-(I have a tin of rose petals for making rose beads, and may need to make some rose petal jam!)
+(I have a tin of rose petals for making rose beads, and need to make some rose petal jam!)

-Gina was able to reverse her elderly mother's dehydration by grinding chia seeds in a small electric seed (coffee) mill, and had the caregivers add a spoonful to her mom's orange juice each morning.
+Gina was able to reverse her elderly mother's dehydration by grinding chia seeds in a small electric seed (coffee) mill, and had the caregivers add a spoonful to her mom's orange juice each morning!
 Her mother's dehydration abated, and she didn't suffer from UTIs again!

 Comments